How to Prepare Geomatics/Surveying Engineering for GATE Civil?

 This is an important topic & needs practicing.
 Systems of bearing (WCB/RCB & conversions), Forbearing-Backbearing, included angles, types of the compass (prismatic & surveyor, comparison), magnetic declination (true bearing & magnetic bearing), dip, local attraction & correction of bearings.

 And just completing these topics or chapter isn’t enough.
 As soon as you complete the part of the subjects start taking online GATE test series for CE.

 4. PLANE TABLE SURVEY (1 DAY)

 This is a very small theoretical topic.
 Read through terms like resection, radiation, intersection, Lehman’s rule.

 This is the most important topic in Surveying.
-Both Height of instrument method & Rise/Fall method are important; practice numericals.
+Both Heights of instrument method & Rise/Fall method are important; practice numerical.
 Inverted staff reading, curvature & refraction corrections, distance to visible horizon (lighthouse-ship questions) are also important.
-Also practice questions on reciprocal levelling and sensitivity of level tube.
-Trigonometrical levelling is also a part of this topic which can be just solved by basic trigonometry principles.
+Also, practice questions on reciprocal leveling and sensitivity of level tube.
+Trigonometrical leveling is also a part of this topic which can be just solved by basic trigonometry principles.

 6. TRAVERSE SURVEYING & OMITTED MEASUREMENTS (1-2 DAYS)

 Latitude and Departure, dependent and independent co-ordinates, inversing, closing error, balancing the traverse (Bowditch method, transit rule & axis method), omitted measurements (completing the table).